Embraer ERJ family: Design

 The Embraer ERJ family is a series of twin-engine jet-powered regional jets.
 The ERJ family retains a relatively high level of commonality with the Embraer Legacy 600 business jet; the principal difference being the addition of winglets and additional fuel tanks as standard on the latter.
 The airframe is composed of stretched, machined and chemically milled aluminium, with CFRP for moving parts, GFRP for fairings and sidewalls, kevlar for leading edges and Nomex honeycomb-CFRP/GFRP sandwiches for floors.

 The EMB145 family is generally powered by a pair of Rolls-Royce AE 3007 series turbofan engines.
 Each engine has a bypass ratio of 5:1 and can generate up to 8,917 lbf of thrust.
 The engines are controlled by a dual Full Authority Digital Engine Controls (FADEC) arrangement, which is capable of controlling virtually all aspects of the engine and sending engine data to be displayed on the engine-indicating and crew-alerting system (EICAS) for the flight crew.

-The ERJ145 family initially shared its cockpit layout with that of the aborted CBA123.
+The ERJ 145 family initially shared its cockpit layout with that of the aborted CBA123.
 It is equipped with the Honeywell Primus 1000 avionics suite.
 This provides an electronic flight instrument system (EFIS) that comprises five monitors; from left to right, these consists of a Primary Flight Display (PFD), Multi-Function Display (MFD), Engine Indication and Crew Alerting System (EICAS), Multi-Function Display (MFD) (Co-pilot) and Primary Flight Display (PFD) (Co-pilot).
 While these are CRT displays as standard, they can be upgraded to LCD counterparts, which are lighter and have additional functionality.

-In a typical commuter/airliner configuration, the ERJ 145 can accommodate up to 60 seats, although many operators would have less seats than this on their selected configuration.
+In a typical commuter/airliner configuration, the ERJ 145 can accommodate up to 60 seats, although many operators would have fewer seats than this on their selected configuration.
 Embraer has offered a premium cabin configuration, which seats between 16 and 28 passengers in a more comfortable and spacious arrangement.
 The cabin can accommodate various interiors, these being customisable to fulfil each customer's own requirements.
 The fittings can be suited to various market sectors, from the relatively modest commuter to the more luxury-inclined VIP traveller.
 It is typical, but not compulsory, for ERJ 135/145 airliners to be configured with an offset aisle.
 Dependent on an individual aircraft's role, overhead bins may be installed; their exclusion gives more headroom but reduces the available storage space for carry-on luggage.

 Embraer has stated that every ERJ 145 is capable of being converted into a semi-private aircraft configuration, and that the conversion process can be performed at Embraer-owned service centers.
 Numerous aftermarket companies have also offered their own conversions of ERJ family aircraft, often involving various levels of interior refurbishment, such as the installation of an expanded galley, redesigned lavatories, seat track relocation, at-seat power provision, Wi-Fi, alternative ceilings, LED lighting upgrades, and various storage options.